elamaran619/amazon-quicksight-user-guide/doc_source/using-s3-files-in-another-aws-account.md

 For information on accessing another account's Amazon S3 files from your Amazon QuickSight account, see [Setting Up Amazon QuickSight to Access Amazon S3 Files in Another AWS Account](#setup-quicksight-to-access-S3-in-a-different-account)\.
 For more information about S3 permissions, see [Managing Access Permissions to Your Amazon S3 Resources](http://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) and [How Do I Set Permissions on an Object?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-object-permissions.html)

 You can use the following procedure to set this access from the S3 console\.
-Alternately, you can grant permissions by using the AWS CLI or by writing a script\.
+Alternatively, you can grant permissions by using the AWS CLI or by writing a script\.
 If you have a lot of files to share, you can instead create an S3 bucket policy on the `s3:GetObject` action\.
 To use a bucket policy, add it to the bucket permissions, not to the file permissions\.
 For information on bucket policies, see [Bucket Policy Examples](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) in the *Amazon S3 Developer Guide\. *

 1. Get the email address of the AWS account email you want to share with\.
-Alternately, you can get and use the canonical user ID\.
+Alternatively, you can get and use the canonical user ID\.
 For more information on canonical user IDs, see [AWS Account Identifiers](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *AWS General Reference\.*

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.